rasingollam/RAG/README.md

 ### 1. rag-from-scratch

 This project contains the basics of RAG implementation, developed as part of a comprehensive course on building RAG systems from the ground up.
 It covers fundamental concepts and practical implementations of RAG techniques.
+Following is the git repository for the course: https://github.com/langchain-ai/rag-from-scratch

 ### 2. pdf-to-text